-The Company, following relevant resolution of its shareholders at the May 2020 Annual General Meeting and subsequent approval by the ECB in September 2020 and by the Irish High Court (pursuant to section 85(1) of the Companies Act 2014 of Ireland), implemented a capital reduction process in November 2020, which resulted in the reclassification of $\in$ 700 million of the Company's share premium balance as distributable reserves (retained earnings).
+The Company, having obtained approval by its shareholders, the ECB and the Court of Cyprus, implemented a capital reduction process in October 2020, which resulted in a reclassification of €619 million of the Company's share premium balance as distributable reserves (retained earnings).
+Such reduction of capital did not have any impact on regulatory capital or the total equity position of the Company.